-All Applications for Projects seeking Tax Credits through the competitive selection process (9% Tax Credits), must submit the documentation required per the Scoring Checklist found on the Website and detailed below.
+All Applications for Projects seeking Tax Credits through the competitive selection process (9% Tax Credits), must submit the documentation required per the Scoring Checklist and detailed below.
+All scoring certifications are located in the QAP Scoring Certifications workbook found on the Website.